Kasoro47/CodeHarbor/README.md

 Conclusion
 ----------

 The CodeHarbor project showcases a practical implementation of using Docker, Kubernetes and GitHub Actions to automate the deployment of containerized applications.
-Through this project, we've demonstrated how to prepare a local Kubernetes environment, automate the build and deployment process, and utilize IaC principles for efficient and scalable application management.
+Through this project, we've demonstrated how to prepare a local Kubernetes environment and automate the build and deployment process.